A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 Solids and liquids are two of the three fundamental states of matter, the other being gases.
 Solids are characterized by their fixed shape and volume, while liquids are characterized by their ability to flow and take the shape of their container.
-Both solids and liquids are composed of molecules, but the arrangement of the molecules is different in each state.
+Both solids and liquids are composed of molecules, but the arrangement and interaction of these molecules differ significantly in each state.

 Basic Concepts